 If your child is poorly you must contact school before 9:30am to inform the Office that your child will be absent from school and to give a reason for that absence.
 You must do this on each day of your child's absence.

 You do this by ringing 613556 and selecting Option 1 from the menu available.
 We then record this information and pass it on to teachers.
-You do not need to contact us again unless the absence goes into another week.
-Then we ask you to ring again to keep us updated.
+We ask you to ring each day to keep us updated.
 A member of the administrative staff checks absences every day and follows up with a call where we have not been notified of a child's absence, in line with our Safeguarding procedures.

 If your child is going to be absent for any length of time, we are happy to provide work for them to complete which can be picked up from The School Office and returned for marking.
 If your child is in Year 4-Year 6, this work will be provided on their iPad.
 If your child has received specialist care for a medical condition, please ask them for some guidance on supporting their return to school, particularly regarding playtimes and P.E.

 We are required by law to record absences and share these figures with parents, Torbay LA and the DfE.
 An absence is considered to be unauthorised if we have not been informed by parents.

 Parents at Shiphay are really good at letting us know when their child is absent, so keep helping us to make sure that our unauthorised absence figures remain low.